van001/contract_1st_development/README.md

 And then Covid19 happened and world suddenly got more virtual, she felt the need for more dynamic, personal and next generation website.

-This project is one of the series of projects that I will be building before I build the next generation website for her.
+I will be using this repo to blog about the architecture/ philosophy on how I am going to build the new site for her.

 # Philosophy
 Since I am a big fan of automation, I am going to pick tools/ technologies and build architecture & frameworks to help me